pph-collective/titan-params-app/src/markdown/docs.md

 ### Settings

 Settings allow base populations to be defined and easily re-used across model runs.
 They typically are named after the city they are modeled after.
-One exception is `base`, which contains complex population-based defaults and can be used in combination with any other setting (or no setting).
 Any values set at this level will override what is in the `default` field of a parameter definition.

 The order of preference for a parameter value is:

 1. Param files (`-p` flag or first argument to `subTitan.sh`)
 2. City Setting files (`-S` flag)
-3. Base Setting files (`-b` flag)
-4. Parameter definition defaults
+3. Parameter definition defaults

 ### Key Parameters